 - Journaling.
 When it comes to certain goals, it’s just me and “Dear Diary” who know about the action plan and progress towards it.

 - Dream Board.
 I make a lofty collage of all the things I want in life.
 I mesh quotes with photos and super nice editorial pictures from glossy magazines.

-8 Women Dream is dedicated to sharing dreams.
+8 Women Dream website is dedicated to sharing women’s big dreams.
 I think the main takeaway here is to make sure you are staying on track while you share your goals.
-We don’t want you to trick yourself into thinking the hard work is not a part of it.
+We don’t want you to trick yourself into thinking that hard work is not a part of it.

 Enjoy this special 8WomenDream Guest Contributor story submitted by new and experienced big dreamers throughout the world, edited and published to capture a dream perspective from different points of view.
 Do you have a personal dream story to share with 8WomenDream readers?
 Click here to learn how to submit dream big articles for consideration.

 Note: Articles by Guest Post Contributors may contain affiliate links and may be compensated if you make a purchase after clicking on an affiliate link.